Vercel

 Install with:

-bun install -D brisa-adapter-vercel
+bun add -D brisa-adapter-vercel

 /// file: brisa.config.ts